 - One-click subscription:The procedure to opt-in is pretty simple for push notifications.
 A first-time visitor only needs to click-on “Allow” when stimulated by the opt-in prompt pop-up.
 And pronto they get added to the subscriber list.

-- High click-through rate:You cannot really disregard push notifications as they enjoy a healthy CTR of 10% vis-a-vis emails or SMS.
+- Push Notifications click-through rate:You cannot really disregard push notifications CTR as they enjoy a healthy CTR of 10% vis-a-vis emails or SMS.
 They are vibrant and users tend to click on them the moment they appear on screens.
 While emails remain unopened in the inbox or in their spam folder.

 - Cross-platform delivery:The icing on the cake is that they work on mobiles, desktops, and tablets.
 The user need not be on your website to receive your notification.